Nova Scotia Road Trip Itinerary 2023 (By a Local, With Map)

 Next is Chester, and the charming town of Mahone bay with its famous three churches.

 After lunch, explore the beaches of Nova Scotia’s south shore.
 There are so many beautiful beaches to choose from.
-It’s hard to choose a favourite, but my top-rated beaches in this region are Sand Dollar Beach at Rose Bay, Hirtle’s Beach, Crescent Beach and, further along – Carter’s Beach.
+It’s hard to choose a favorite, but my top-rated beaches in this region are Sand Dollar Beach at Rose Bay, Hirtle’s Beach, Crescent Beach, and, further along – Carter’s Beach.
+Or you can elect to check out the gorgeous Blue Rocks fishing village instead.

 Where to stay near Liverpool: